First recorded by Martine Clemenceau (FRA #50 1981).

 From the wiki: “‘Solitaire’ originated as a 1981 recording in French by Martine Clemenceau for whom ‘Solitaire’ was a modest hit in France, peaking at #50 on the French Pop chart.
 Written by Clemenceau herself, the French version of ‘Solitaire’ concerned a recluse who shuts himself away from a world moving toward nuclear war.
 In 1982 ‘Solitaire’ was also rendered in German as ‘Immer Mehr’ and recorded by Milva.

 From the wiki: “‘Gloria’ was originally composed and written in Italian by Umberto Tozzi and Giancarlo Bigazzi (‘Self Control‘).
 Tozzi himself made the first recording of ‘Gloria’ in 1979.
-The original version of ‘Gloria’ was a love song as was the first English-language rendering of the song recorded by its lyricist Jonathan King to reach #65 UK in November 1979 (video unavailable).
+The original version of ‘Gloria’ was a love song as was the first English-language rendering of the song recorded by its English lyricist Jonathan King (‘Everyone’s Gone to the Moon’) to reach #65 UK in November 1979.